Call 1-619-642-2500 if you need help with Facebook marketing or use our Facebook Ads contact form here.

 Choosing a Campaign Objective for Facebook ads for Bakeries

 Your very first step in Ads Manager involves choosing a Campaign Objective.
 This is an important step.
 A Facebook Ads Campaign Objective is the definition of the direction in which you wish to have your ads go.
-How you set up your ad will be different depending on your choice here.
+Things will be different depending on your choice here.
 Facebook offers 11 Campaign Objectives form which you can only choose one;

 - App installs

 - Videos views

 - Store traffic